richardkhillah/pigzj/README.txt

-the number of threads used, a file of some fixed size, being read through standard input, compressed, and written to standard output, will always require the same amount of processing time to compute, since it is the same amout of work.
-After all, compression a computation without shortcuts.
+the number of threads used, a file of some fixed size, being read through standard input, compressed, and written to standard output, will always require the same amount of processing time to compute, since it is the same amount of work.

-Another noticable and notable differnce between single-/multi- threaded implementations is the amount of time the program spends in the kernal (sys time).
+Another noticable and notable difference between single-threaded and multi-threaded implementations is the amount of time the program spends in the kernal (sys time).
 Again, we would exepct this, especially in synchronized parallel programs.
 This is mostly due to trapping when threads wait for locks, when